Websoft9Archive/ansible-gitlab/docs/stack-accounts.md

 ## GitLab

 Administrator username：`root`
-Administrator password：`Is set by yourselft at the time of GitLab installation wizard`
+Administrator password：stored in the file of your server */credentials/password.txt*

 ## PostgreSQL